Director, CELIA, Ohio Center of Excellence for Collaborative Education, Leadership & Innovation in the Arts

 Conductor, Collegiate Chorale

 Conductor, Dayton Philharmonic Orchestra Chorus

 M087B Creative Arts Center

 Hank Dahlman is Director of CELIA, the Ohio Center of Excellence for Collaborative Education, Leadership & Innovation in the Arts, a unit of the College of Liberal Arts, based at Wright State University.
-He is also Professor of Music and Director of Choral Studies at Wright State University, where he serves as the conductor of the WSU Collegiate Chorale.
+He is also Director of Choral Studies at Wright State University, where he serves as the conductor of the WSU Collegiate Chorale.
 In 2015, Dahlman was appointed to the rank of University Professor, the university's highest rank, held by only three faculty members at any one time.

 As the founding Director of CELIA, Dahlman oversees an extensive state-wide center of excellence which promotes multidisciplinary studies and community engagement in the arts, humanities, and social sciences.
 CELIA acts in three major ways to improve the quality of life at Wright State and in our region.
 First, CELIA encourages ongoing programs and special projects by sponsoring innovative collaborations between WSU arts programs and external partners.
 Additionally, CELIA fosters a vibrant community of leadership and scholarship in the arts and humanities on the WSU campus through its innovative CELIA Fellows program.
 Finally, CELIA’s Distinguished Visiting Artist Series brings nationally and internationally renowned artists on campus for guest lectures, exhibits and performances.